SE-TINF22B6/.github/srs.md

 > [!IMPORTANT]
 > It is not necessary to cover all of the following categories, but focus on what your project will implement.
-> If some unfunctional requirements are described as user stories in your backlog, add their **links** in this section, or any information to guide the reader find them in your backlog, such as a **label** of those relevant user stories.
+> If some nonfunctional requirements are described as user stories in your backlog, add their **links** in this section, or any information to guide the reader find them in your backlog, such as a **label** of those relevant user stories.

 > Categories: Usability, Reliability, Performance, Efficiency, Integrity, Maintainability, Flexibility, Testability, Reusability, Security.